Golden Age (1783 ship): Career

 Golden Age arrived at Dominica on 25 February 1788.
 Golden Age had embarked 624 captives, and had arrived with 583, for a 7% mortality rate.
 She sailed for Liverpool on 31 March 1788 and arrived there on 21 May.
 She had left Liverpool with 50 crew members and had suffered seven crew deaths on her voyage.

 Golden Age had platforms in the men's, boys', and women's rooms.
 The allocation of space was 45%, 18%, and 37%.
 Because the men were shackled together, they were allocated more space per person than the boys or women, who were not shackled, and so could be crowded together more closely.

 The Slave Trade Act 1788 (Dolben's Act) limited the number of enslaved people that British enslaving ships were allowed to transport without penalty, based on the ships' tons burthen.
 It was the first British legislation passed to regulate the shipping of enslaved people.
 At a burthen of 377 tons, the cap would have been 516 captives; at 399 tons, the cap would have been 538.

-4th enslaving voyage (1790–1791): Captain Joseph Fayrer sailed from Liverpool on 16 August 1790.
+4th voyage transporting enslaved people (1790–1791): Captain Joseph Fayrer sailed from Liverpool on 16 August 1790.
 He acquired captives at Cape Coast Castle, Anomabu, and Popo.
 Golden Age arrived at Grenada in August 1791 with 536 captives.
 She arrived back at Liverpool on 14 November 1791.
 She had left Liverpool with 33 crew members and had suffered six crew deaths on her voyage.

-6th enslaving voyage (1792–loss): Captain Fayrer acquired a letter of marque on 24 April 1793, shortly after the outbreak of war with France.
+6th voyage transporting enslaved people (1792–loss): Captain Fayrer acquired a letter of marque on 24 April 1793, shortly after the outbreak of war with France.
 Captain Fayrer sailed from Liverpool on 28 May 1792.
 He started embarking captives on 15 August 1792, at Ouidah.

 Between 15 August and 31 December, Captain Fayrer acquired 152 male captives, and 92 female captives.
 At that point, the men had 15'7" square per person to sit and sleep in; women had 9'7" square.
 Over the next 109 days Fayrer acquired an additional 161 men and 85 women.
 By the time Golden Age the captives were so crowded that probably slept on their sides, unable to move.

 Golden Age left Africa on 20 April 1793 and arrived at Kingston on 7 June.
 She had embarked 492 captives and she arrived with 484, for a mortality rate of 2%.

 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.